 Martha Ruth Cohen, CM, LL.D

 Martha Cohen (nee Block) was born in Calgary in 1920.
 She was the only child of immigrants and grew up in a large house with her parents and extended family.
 Martha and her late husband, Harry, rank among the most outstanding of community builders in Calgary.
 Her love of the arts started her on a ten-year campaign to help raise funds to build The Calgary Centre for Performing Arts, now called the Epcor Centre.
 Located in the Epcor Centre is the Martha Cohen Theatre, the performance venue for Alberta Theatre Company.
 She pioneered the development of Calgary’s Jewish Family Service and broke the gender barrier as Alberta’s first female appointee to the board of Mount Royal College now called Mount Royal University, which she went on to chair.
+On April, 2017 a new middle school opened named the Dr. Martha Cohen School in honour of Martha.
 Martha did her charitable work while raising four children.
 Her background in social work and her family values, helped to shape her passion for people’s welfare, the needs of the community and the importance of giving back to the community.